memset0/ZJU-Project-Report-Template/README.md

 Some alias we have provided is as follows: `example`, `proof`, `abstract`, `summary`, `info`, `note`, `tip`, `hint`, `success`, `important`, `help`, `warning`, `attention`, `caution`, `failure`, `danger`, `error`, `bug`, `quote`, `cite`, `experiment`, `question`, `analysis`.

 ![themed blocks](./screenshots/themed_blocks.png)

+## Contributing

+If you want to submit code to this project, the formatter [typstyle](https://github.com/Enter-tainer/typstyle) is recommended.
+Please do not contribute unformatted code.